 One area we've felt we needed to shield our family is with regards to our choice of entertainment.
 Because the Spirit of God can't be with us when we watch movies, games, or television that contain nudity, violence, profanity etc, we set a standard for ourselves to watch only G and 'some' PG movies while Mom and Dad watch 'some' PG-13.
 It was actually about 4 years ago the I made a personal goal to no longer watch the occasional R rated movie.
 By keeping this commitment over time, I have felt a more frequent companionship of the Holy Ghost and more in tune to receiving inspiration.
 As a family we've agreed that having God's spirit to comfort and guide us in our daily lives is a privilege and FAR more important than participating in anything that would keep the Spirit from being with us.
 The Holy Ghost is the third member of the Godhead and is often referred to as the Spirit, the Holy Spirit, the Spirit of God, or the Comforter.
 The Holy Ghost is a gift given to us at baptism and is one of the greatest gifts we can enjoy on earth.
 As we keep our bodies clean and pure in thought, speech, dress, and action, the Holy Ghost will be with us.
 Elder LeGrand Richards said: “I would rather have my children and my children’s children enjoy the companionship of the Holy Ghost than any other companionship in this world because if they will heed the promptings of that Spirit, he will lead them into all truth and see them safely back into the presence of their Father in heaven."

 The Apostle Peter asked Jesus the question “What manner of persons ought ye to be?”
 Christ answered him saying "even as I am".
 The Savior's life, teaching, friendship, and love is the purest example we can set to emulate in our own lives.
-Although, no one will ever be perfect, I have found I am at my happiest when in the service of others, and life is the most rewarding when I'm actively seeking to following His example.
+I have found I am at my happiest when in the service of others, and life is the most rewarding when I'm actively seeking to follow His example.
+As I strive to follow Christ's teaching I have noticed my life becomes less complicated and more meaningful.
 Christ said "Come unto me, all ye that labour and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn of me for I am meek and lowly in heart: and ye shall find rest unto your souls.
 For my yoke is easy, and my burden is light."
-To me when we take upon Christ's yoke, we are doing the work he would have done here on earth, and in doing so we are filled with his love insomuch that our worldly worries or selfish feelings dissipate and we experience an increase of peace and happiness.
-The 13th Article of Faith sums it up best: "We believe in being honest, true, chaste, benevolent, virtuous, and in doing good to all men indeed, we may say that we follow the admonition of Paul—We believe all things, we hope all things, we have endured many things, and hope to be able to endure all things.
+The 13th Article of Faith provides a great description for what it is to follow Christ's example; "We believe in being honest, true, chaste, benevolent, virtuous, and in doing good to all men indeed, we may say that we follow the admonition of Paul—We believe all things, we hope all things, we have endured many things, and hope to be able to endure all things.
 If there is anything virtuous, lovely, or of good report or praiseworthy, we seek after these things."